pypa/pipx/docs/contributing.md

 Running the unit tests requires a directory `.pipx_tests/package_cache` to be populated from a fixed list of package distribution files (wheels or source files).
-If you have network access, `nox -s tests` populates this directory automatically as a first step.
+If you have network access, `nox -s tests` automatically makes sure this directory is populated (including downloading files if necessary) as a first step.
 Thus if you are running the tests with network access, you can ignore the rest of this section.

 If, however, you wish to run tests offline without the need for network access, you can populate `.pipx_tests/package_cache` yourself manually beforehand when